 Metal boxes are suitable for surface-mounted installations using metal conduit.
 Round plastic boxes often have "ears" for fastening to the wall or ceiling surface in existing or "old work" applications.
 These allow you to secure the box to the drywall (or other surface material) rather than cutting a large hole in the drywall to fasten the box to the framing.

 06 of 11

 Ceiling Fan-Rated Electrical Box

-- May be mounted directly (with four screws) to a ceiling joist or wood blocking or may attach to adjustable brace spanning between ceiling... joists
+Boxes can be mounted directly (with four screws) to a ceiling joist or wood blocking, or they can attach to adjustable braces spanning between ceiling joists.

 4-Inch Square Box

 - Best for: Multiple conductors running in two or more directions

 Square boxes come in standard depths of 1 1/4 to 2 1/8 inches, but their square corners give them additional interior space, providing maximum volume for multiple conductors and connectors.
 For this reason, 4-inch square boxes often are used to run several conductors in two or more directions.